pozitronik/sinner/README.md

 * `--execution-threads`: defaults to `1`.
 Configures the count of parallel simultaneous processing tasks.
 This value heavily depends on your hardware capabilities — how many computing cores it has, and what amount of memory it can use.
 Let's say, you have a CPU with 32 cores — so you can set `--execution-threads=32` and `--execution-provider=cpu` to use all its computing powers.
 In another case, a GPU with thousands of CUDA cores, will probably be much faster in total, but one thread will also require a lot of those cores to work with.
 For that case, I recommend doing some experiments, or waiting until the benchmark mode is implemented in sinner.
 * `--extract-frames`: defaults to `false`.
 If set to true, all frames from the `target` will be extracted to a temporary folder as a sequence of PNG files right before processing.
 If set to false, every frame will be extracted to a memory only by a processor module's request.
 The first way requires some disk space for temporary frames, the second way might be a little slower in some cases.
 * `--temp-dir`: defaults to the `temp` subdirectory in the application directory.
 A way to provide a directory, where processed (and, in the case of `--in-memory=false`, extracted too) frames will be saved.
+* `--benchmark`: runs a benchmark on a selected `frame-processor` to determine the optimal value for the execution-threads parameter.
+Additionally, you can specify the `--execution-provider` parameter to choose a specific execution provider (if not provided, all available providers will be tried in sequence).
+Furthermore, you have the option to specify the `--source` and `--target` parameters to use custom files during the benchmark (if not provided, default test files will be used).

 ## Built-in frame processors